Salpingitis is a type of pelvic inflammatory disease (PID) that involves inflammation of the tubes.

 Salpingitis manifests itself over time in a variable way and can go from 2 days to 3 weeks or even months after having had contact with the pathogen.

-The fact that there are patients with the infection who have no symptoms makes it easier to become infected and that the chances of complications are higher.
+The fact that there are patients with the infection who have no symptoms makes it easier to become infected and the chances of complications are higher.

 The symptoms of salpingitis may vary depending on the microorganism that acts, but the most characteristic of them is pain in the pelvic area.